Frequently Asked Questions:

 Q. How do I apply for the Elgin Fringe Festival?

-A. Our applications go live early January.
+A. Our applications will go live in February.
 We will share the date ASAP.
 Artists are selected on a first come, first served basis based upon location and number of performance preferences.
 You will be notified of your acceptance into the festival within 90 days of the application closing date.

 Q. What info do I need to apply for the Elgin Fringe Festival?

 A. Contact info, short description of your work (can be a working description), estimated length of your show, and number of performances requested (1-4).